eribre/Installing-Docker-Kali-and-Metasploit/Docker.md

 docker stop kalibox
 `.

-At this point you will need to change the network of the container to the "apt" network.
-This is done with the following command:
+Now you will need to change the network of the container to the "apt" network.
+This is done with the following command once the container is stopped:

 ```bash
 docker network connect apt kalibox